 Privacy & Legal

 Code.org’s mission is to give every student in every school the opportunity to learn CS, with a focus on young women and students from underrepresented groups.
-Code.org’s global role in the K-12 computer science movement is only possible because we use a unifying approach across diverse and often divided stakeholders.
+Code.org’s global role in the K-12 computer science movement is only possible because we use a unifying and inclusive approach across diverse and often divided stakeholders.
 This principle is part of our values, and is reflected in many ways, such as in our advocacy efforts, in our approach to equity, and our policy on making public statements.

 In our divided world, many people feel under constant attack.
 We acknowledge that pain, and we share it.
 Code.org’s leadership and broader team come from diverse backgrounds, many of whom have personal experiences of discrimination and fear.
 We support our employees, including their race, ethnicity, gender identity, sexual orientation, political identity, nationality, and other forms of identity.
 It is also part of our values that personal identity should not in any way limit opportunities for growth at Code.org.